LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

-- Asylum Climants( Just the Fact) by Statistics Canada https://www150.statcan.gc.ca/n1/pub/89-28-0001/2018001/article/00013-eng.htm Ke
+- Asylum Climants( Just the Fact) by Statistics Canada https://www150.statcan.gc.ca/n1/pub/89-28-0001/2018001/article/00013-eng.htm

 ### Research Questions
 - This research focuses on datasets from Jan 2015- Nov 2023
-- Check the demographic groups that contribute more to asylum seekers, interaction
 	- How do the demographic characteristics vary across different provinces of claim or claim office types?
 Are there specific demographic groups that are more likely to seek asylum in certain provinces or claim office types?
    - How does the demographic group relate to the choice of province or office claim type for lodging an asylum claim?
    - How have the demographics of asylum seekers changed over time, and are there any seasonal patterns in asylum applications?
 Can we predict future trends in asylum seeker numbers based on historical data?